Get to Know Hamamatsu

 At Buratto Market, you’ll find homemade konnyaku, steamed buns, miso, pickles, and other products lovingly handmade by the local Kaasans of Kunma.

-You can also buy original products from Kunma Suisha-no-Sato, including retort-pack venison curry and maitake mushrooms grown in Kunma.
+You can also buy original products from Michi-no-Eki Kunma Suisha-no-Sato, including retort-pack venison curry and maitake mushrooms grown in Kunma.

 Besides venison curry, there’s also venison tea curry and venison stew—offering a great variety to choose from.